Loading...

 How to consume coffee with milk, shredded wheat without glucose spikes

-Sprinkle a bit of cinnamon in your coffee or on your cereal, as it may help improve insulin sensitivity.
+Sprinkle cinnamon on your shredded wheat; it might help in improving insulin sensitivity.

 Stay Hydrated